Final project & Project Development

 2. How to use rack and pinion which I was quite weak with that.

 3. How to use so many input and output pins.
+I got support from Steven as I needed alot of zero ohm resistors at first.

 4. How to check time with arduino.

-What does it do?
-My setup demonstrates the fastest route for an object to travel from point A to point B, governed by gravity, showcasing the brachistochrone curve in real-time.
+My setup demonstrates the fastest route for an object to travel from point A to point B, showcasing the brachistochrone curve in real-time.

-1. Upon selecting options to start experiment
+1. Upon pressing start button to start experiment

 2. It will release three balls at the same time using rack and pinion release mechanism and start timing.